-A few years ago, anthropologist Jennifer Musto looked at how the rise in concern about sex trafficking, particularly in regard to the domestic trafficking of underage girls, actually plays out in policing.
+A few years ago, scholar Jennifer Musto looked at how the rise in concern about sex trafficking, particularly in regard to the domestic trafficking of underage girls, actually plays out in policing.

 Musto writes that widespread confusion over what counts as sex trafficking has led to an inflation of the numbers of victims often cited in the media.
 Many reports blur the lines between sex trafficking and other kinds of human trafficking, voluntary sex work, and irregular migration.

 The amount of domestic trafficking of minors for sex—a crime that has received an enormous amount of media attention since the early twentieth century—is extremely hard to pin down.
 Musto writes that the U.S. Justice Department estimates of the number of victims ranges from 100,000 to three million, while a rigorous study in New York City turned up only “a handful” of such children.